syncfusion-content/uwp-docs/uwp/SfTreeMap/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-3.Sizing TreeMap by using WeightValuePath
+3.Sizing TreeMapItem by using WeightValuePath

 The SfTreeMap generates treemap items based on the property `WeightValuPath` .
 It is a bindable property and it decides how to display the treemap items.